Phi Beta Sigma: Phi Beta Sigma History Museum

 The Sigma History Museum was a traveling exhibition created in 2001 by Sigma brothers Mark Pacich, Louis W. Lubin Jr., and Ahab El’Askeni.
-The museum's initial goal was to dispel the discrepancies of the Fraternity's history by collecting as many newspaper articles, Crescent Magazines, Conclave Journals, autographs, pictures, etc., as possible.
+The museum's initial goal was to dispel the discrepancies in the Fraternity's history by collecting as many newspaper articles, Crescent Magazines, Conclave Journals, autographs, pictures, etc., as possible.
 With the help of many Sigma members, in addition to families and friends of Sigma brothers, some impressive artifacts of the history of the fraternity were discovered.
 Among those artifacts, pictures of Sigma Founder A. Langston Taylor; historical pictures from the 1914, 1915, and 1916 yearbooks at Howard University; original letters; Conclave banners; and interviews with Sigma Brother Decatur Morse, son of Sigma Founder Leonard F. Morse, Samuel Proctor Massie II, son of an Alpha chapter charter member, Samuel P. Massie, Robert L. Pollard II, son of Sigma brother Col. Robert L. Pollard who joined Sigma in 1919, and Dr. Gregory Tignor, son of Sigma brother Madison Tignor who also joined Sigma in 1919.
-The exhibit has been displayed in many cities including; Orlando, Philadelphia, Detroit, Memphis, and Las Vegas.
+The exhibit has been displayed in many cities, including Orlando, Philadelphia, Detroit, Memphis, and Las Vegas.

 On July 16, 2014, as part of the fraternity's centennial celebration, a permanent museum was opened at the Phi Beta Sigma International Headquarters in Washington, D.C.
 As a result, Phi Beta Sigma became the first Historically Black Greek Lettered fraternity to open its museum.

 The assets of the museum have grown since the initial display in 2000.
 The most coveted possession yet to be acquired is the first 2 issues of the Phi Beta Sigma Journal.
 The museum is only 14 issues away from having every Crescent magazine ever printed.